Eng 中文 ไทย

 When you enter Tibet from Nepal, you can only get a so-called "group visa".
 A group visa is actually an A4-sized paper with a list of members' names.
 A group can be composed of one or two people only, and you have to enter and leave the country together with all the members on the list.

-The group visa has a serious limitation, it's probably valid for only 21 days or even shorter, this visa is not possible to be extended anywhere in China, not in Kunming, Leshan, Chengdu or Xining in 2009.
-If you read somewhere else that this group visa was extendable, it was probably in 2007 or early 2008.
+The group visa has a serious limitation, it's probably valid for only 21 days or even shorter, this visa is not possible to be extended anywhere in China, not in Kunming, Leshan, Chengdu or Xining.
+If you read somewhere else that this group visa was extendable, it was probably before 2008, I haven't seen anyone who can do it in the past several years (after 2008).

 If you have any previous Chinese tourist visa in your passport, the Chinese Embassy in Nepal will cancel all your previous visas before issuing you a group visa.